Esperantujo: Internet

 Spread of the Internet has enabled more efficient communication among Esperanto speakers and slightly replaced slower media such as mail.
 Many massively used websites such as Facebook or Google offer Esperanto interface.
 On 15 December 2009, on the occasion of the jubilee of 150th birthday of L. L. Zamenhof, Google additionally made visible the Esperanto flag as a part of their Google Doodles.
 Media as Twitter, Telegram, Reddit or Ipernity also contain a significant number of people in this community.
 In addition, content-providers such as WordPress and YouTube also enable bloggers write in Esperanto.
 Esperanto versions of programs such as the office suite LibreOffice and Mozilla Firefox browser, or the educational program about programming Scratch are also available.
-Additionally, online games like Minecraft offer complete Esperanto interface.
+Additionally, games like Minecraft offer complete Esperanto interface.

 Monero, an anonymous cryptocurrency, was named after the Esperanto word for "coin" and its official wallet is available in Esperanto.
-The same applies to Monerujo ("Monero container"), the only open-source wallet for Android.
+The same applies to Monerujo ("Monero container").

 Sport

-Although Esperantujo is not a country, there is an Esperanto football team (eo, es), which has existed since 2014 and participates in matches during World Esperanto Congresses.
+Although Esperantujo is not a country, there is an Esperanto football team, which has existed since 2014 and participates in matches during World Esperanto Congresses.
 The team is part of the N.F.-Board and not of FIFA, and have played against the teams of Armenian-originating Argentine Community in 2014 and the team from Western Sahara in 2015.